LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 The template now uses a three-column layout, mirroring the Events List Page.
 A random ad image occupies a narrow **right** column and stays visible while scrolling.
-The sticky class is applied directly to this `<aside>` so it scrolls independently.
+A `<div class="tta-events-ad tta-stick-on-scroll">` inside the aside handles the sticky behaviour. `sticky-scroll.js` simply adjusts the `top` offset for elements with this class so the ad never overlaps the admin bar or site header.
 The wrapper column stretches to match the main content height so the sticky ad behaves properly.
 The event details sidebar now appears on the left with the main content in the center.

 ## Current User Context Helper